Williamd40/Williamd40/README.md

 ### Hello all, I'm Will.
-A Data Scientist and Python Developer working with the Internet of Things👋
+A Data Scientist and Python Developer working within the Internet of Things👋

 [![linkedin](https://img.shields.io/badge/My%20Linkedin-Link-green)](https://www.linkedin.com/in/william-dalessandro/)